pattharock/hi-js/README.md

 # hi-js
-A library to generate greeting
+A lightweight library to generate greeing messages.

+## Features
+- Supports english and spanish
+- can be called using `hi$()`